Read more: settings and setups

-Note: A spare Fuzz Face can be seen lying next to David’s amps.
+Note: A spare Fuzz Face can be seen lying next to David’s amps in the amphitheatre.

 Guitars and amps at Pompeii outdoor sessions and Paris studio sessions

-- 1969 all stock with a black alder body, white pickguard and a maple neck with a large headstock.
-The same guitar is seen with a chrome volume knob at the Paris studio sessions (“night” footage).
+– 1969 all stock with a black alder body, white pickguard and a maple neck with a large headstock.
+The guitar is seen with a short-lived chrome volume knob at the Paris studio sessions in December.

 3 Hiwatt DR103 All Purpose 100W heads

-- with Mullard 4xEL34’s power tubes and 4xECC83’s pre-amp tubes (one head was a spare).
+– with Mullard 4xEL34 power tubes and 4xECC83 pre-amp tubes (one head was a spare)

 2 HH Electronic IC-100 100W solid state heads